 At Marienplatz, we’ll stop to admire the 14th Century Old Town Hall (Das Alte Rathaus)and the new Townhall (Das Neue Rathaus), built-in 1905 and known for the Glockenspiel whose figures reenact stories from Munich’s history twice a day.
 Our journey will then bring us to the 15th-century Frauenkirche (the Church of our lady), another iconic symbol of the city before we cross the main shopping street of Munich, the Kaufinger Strasse.
 On the Kaufinger Strasse, we’ll pass by the church of St. Michael Church, where Ludwig II, the last king of Bavaria is buried.

-The Munich city running tour is 16km long and we suggest planning a good two hours for it before starting with the rest of the day.
+The Munich City Long Run tour is 16km long and we suggest planning a good two hours for it before starting with the rest of the day.
 It has definitely a lot to offer and therefore we recommend to be in good shape to enjoy it fully, don’t worry you can take as many pictures as you want along the way which early in the morning will be definitely a plus for you as there won’t be a random stranger in the background.
-For shorter tours or beginners please consult our Heart of Munich or our Expresso tour.
+For shorter tours or beginners please consult our Heart of Munich or our Espresso tour.